danielk9538/sep11-freedom-project/blog/entry01.md

 I have learned to create a character using an asset from kaboom called sprites which is just the character.
-The snippet below
+The snippet below imports an asset then I

 ```javascript
 loadSprite("bean", "/sprites/bean.png")